 Regulus is a well-funded mineral exploration company formed in December 2010 in connection with the sale of Antares Minerals Inc. to First Quantum Minerals Ltd. The Antares team responsible for the discovery of the Haquira porphyry copper deposit, that lead to the sale of Antares, is seeking to build on that experience and make another major discovery.
-Regulus was initially established to continue exploration at the 100% held Rio Grande Au-Cu-Mo porphyry project in northern Argentina.
-However, the Company now finds itself in a fortunate position with a good balance sheet (\$12 million on hand) as many new opportunities are emerging and aggressive efforts are underway to capture additional opportunities with good potential for significant discoveries.
-The recently acquired Golden Brew JV represents one such opportunity with potential for the discovery of a new Carlin style gold district in central Nevada.
-We anticipate the acquisition of additional opportunities in the near future.
+Regulus was initially established to continue exploration at the 100% held Rio Grande Au-Cu-Mo porphyry project in northern Argentina and has been aggressively pursuing additional opportunities with good potential for significant discoveries.